EPCCed/hpc-intro/_episodes/13-scheduler.md

 > quickly.
 > If you say your job will run for an hour, the scheduler has
 > to wait until a full hour becomes free on the machine.
 If it only ever
-> runs for 5 minutres, you could have set a limit of 10 minutes and it
+> runs for 5 minutes, you could have set a limit of 10 minutes and it
 > might have been run earlier in the gaps between other users' jobs.
 {: .callout}